 Take legal prescription medicine with you so you remain in good health.
-Always carry on your person a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.
+Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

 There is ongoing transmission of Zika virus in Thailand.
 Several cases have been reported, including in Bangkok.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and defer non-essential travel to affected areas.
 The Department of Health's